Inseye/Inseye-SDK-Android/README.md

 Data is representen in radian angles where (0,0) is located in screen center

-For screen space and view conversion form angle use methods from `ScreenUtils`
+For screen space and view conversion form angle use methods from `ScreenUtils` in combination with `GazeDataExtension`

 #### Fields